 Surgery is for people who have extra or misshapen tissue that blocks airflow through the nose or throat.
 For example, a person with a deviated nasal septum, enlarged tonsils and adenoids, or a small lower jaw that causes the throat to be too narrow might benefit from surgery.
 Doctors usually try other treatments first.

-- Upper airway stimulator -- This device, called Inspire, consists of a small pulse generator placed under the skin in the upper chest.
-A wire leading to the lung detects the person's natural breathing pattern.
+Upper airway stimulator.
+This device, called Inspire, has a small pulse generator that the surgeon places under the skin in your upper chest.
+A wire leading to the lung detects your natural breathing pattern.
 Another wire, leading up to the neck, delivers mild stimulation to nerves that control airway muscles, keeping them open.

-- Somnoplasty -- a minimally invasive procedure that uses radiofrequency energy to tighten the soft palate at the back of the throat.
+Somnoplasty.
+Doctors use radiofrequency energy to tighten the soft palate at the back of the throat.

 UPPP, or UP3, is a procedure that removes soft tissue in the back of the throat and palate, increasing the width of the airway at the throat opening.
 (UPPP stands for uvulopalatopharyngoplasty, if you were wondering.)

 Mandibular/maxillary advancement surgery.
 The surgeon moves the jaw bone and face bones forward to make more room in the back of the throat.
 It’s an intricate procedure that doctors only do for people who have severe sleep apnea and problems with their head or face.